-In [630] Elsonbaty and Daoud introduce a new version of gracefulness called an edge even graceful labeling of graphs.
-A bijective function f from the edges of a (p,q)-graph G to $\{2, 4, \ldots, 2q\}$ is said to be an even graceful labeling of G if the induced function f^ from the vertices to $\{0, 2, \ldots, 2q\}$ defined by $f^(e)$ is the sum of $f(e) \pmod{\max(p,q)}$ is injective.
+In [687] Elsonbaty and Daoud introduce a new version of gracefulness called an edge even graceful labeling of graphs.
+A bijective function f from the edges of a (p,q)-graph Gto $\{2, 4, \ldots, 2q\}$ is said to be an edge even graceful labeling of G if the induced function f^ from the vertices to $\{0, 2, \ldots, 2q\}$ defined by $f^(e)$ is the sum of $f(e) \pmod{\max(p,q)}$ is injective.
 They prove the following graphs have edge even graceful labelings: P_n if and only if n is odd, C_n if and only if n is odd, $K{1,n}$ if and only if n is even, wheels, fans, friendship graphs, and double wheels $W{n,n}$.
+The polar grid graph $P{m,n}$ consists of n copies of C_m , a new vertex v_0 , and m copies on P{n+1} that share a endpoint at v_0 The graph is drawn as m concentric circles with a center at a new vertex v_0 and the m vertices of each cycle lie on a line with one endpoint at v_0 and the other endpoint at the outermost cycle in such a way that the n vertices of the copies on P{n+1} other the v_0 intersect the vertices of cycles.
+Daoud [621] provided necessary and sufficient conditions for the polar grid graph to be edge even graceful.

-Singh and Devaraj [2011] call a graph G with p vertices and q edges triangular graceful if there is an injection f from V(G) to $\{0, 1, 2, \ldots, T_q\}$ where T_q is the qth triangular number and the labels induced on each edge uv by |f(u) - f(v)| are the first q triangular numbers.
+Singh and Devaraj [2323] call a graph G with p vertices and q edges triangular graceful if there is an injection f from V(G) to $\{0, 1, 2, \ldots, T_q\}$ where T_q is the qth triangular number and the labels induced on each edge uv by |f(u) - f(v)| are the first q triangular numbers.
 They prove the following graphs are triangular graceful: paths, level 2 rooted trees, olive trees (see § 2.1 for the definition), complete n-ary trees, double stars, caterpillars, C{4n} , C{4n} with pendent edges, the one-point union of C_3 and P_n , and unicyclic graphs that have C_3 as the unique cycle.
-They prove that wheels, helms, flowers (see §2.2 for the definition) and K_n with $n \ge 3$ are not triangular graceful.
+They prove that wheels, helms, flowers (see §2.2 for the definition) and K_n with $n \geq 3$ are not triangular graceful.
 They conjecture that all trees are triangular graceful.
-In [1928] Sethuraman and Venkatesh introduced a new method for combining graceful trees to obtain trees that have α -labelings.
+In [2226] Sethuraman and Venkatesh introduced a new method for combining graceful trees to obtain trees that have α -labelings.

-Van Bussel [2259] considered two kinds of relaxations of graceful labelings as applied to trees.
+Van Bussel [2617] considered two kinds of relaxations of graceful labelings as applied to trees.
 He called a labeling range-relaxed graceful it is meets the same conditions as a graceful labeling except the range of possible vertex labels and edge labels are not restricted to the number of edges of the graph (the edges are distinctly labeled but not necessarily labeled 1 to q where q is the number of edges).
 Similarly, he calls a labeling vertex-relaxed graceful if it satisfies the conditions of a graceful labeling while permitting repeated vertex labels.
 He proves that every tree T with q edges has a range-relaxed graceful labeling with the vertex labels in the range $0, 1, \ldots, 2q-d$ where d is the diameter of T and that every tree on n vertices has a vertex-relaxed graceful labeling such that the number of distinct vertex labels is strictly greater than n/2.
-In 2017 Sethuraman, Ragukumar, and Slater [1917] improved the bound on the range-relaxed graceful labeling given by Van Bussel in [2259] in 2002 for a tree T.
+In 2017 Sethuraman, Ragukumar, and Slater [2214] improved the bound on the range-relaxed graceful labeling given by Van Bussel in [2617] in 2002 for a tree T.